osl-devx/ces-twilio-adapter/README.md

         --project=$(gcloud config get-value project)
     ```

 3.  **Grant Twilio Token Secret Access:** Allows the Cloud Run service to mount the Twilio Auth Token as an environment variable.
+This permission is always required for the adapter to validate incoming requests from Twilio.
     ```bash
     gcloud secrets add-iam-policy-binding ces-twilio-auth-token \
         --member="serviceAccount:$(bash -c 'source script/values.sh && echo $SERVICE_ACCOUNT')" \